lzwjava/blog-source/original/2025-01-21-calorie-en.md

 Other beverages include: Naxue's tea at 82 kJ per 100ml, Coca-Cola at 180 kJ per 100ml, Sprite at 149 kJ per 100ml, and Lang Fong Yuen at 88 kJ per 100ml.

+After trying this for some time when buying beverages, it has been very helpful.